stjudecloud/docs/docs/glossary.md

 ### Data Access Unit

 A St. Jude Cloud **Data Access Unit (DAU)** is a grouping of data that typically corresponds to a project, study, or dataset generated at the same time at the same institution.
 Each DAU has its own governing body of researchers, the [Data Access Committee](#data-access-committee), who preside over the data and who may grant or deny access.
 We currently have 5 DAUs: Pediatric Cancer Genome Project (PCGP), St. Jude Lifetime Cohort Study (SJLIFE), Genomes for Kids (G4K) and Clinical Genomics, Sickle Cell Genome Project (SGP), and Childhood Cancer Survivor Study (CCSS).
-For a brief description of each DAU see the [Studies page](./guides/data/about-our-data.md#data-access-units).
-For a more detailed description please see the respective [Schedule 1(s)](./citing-stjude-cloud.md#dataset-reference-table).
+For a brief description of each DAU see our [Studies page](./guides/data/about-our-data.md#data-access-units) in the About Our Data guide.
+For a more detailed description please see our [Schedule 1](./citing-stjude-cloud.md#dataset-reference-table) section, also in the About Our Data guide.